Translation invariant curvature measures of convex bodies: The kernel of the globalization map

 We will see in the next section that when restricted to smooth curvature measures and valuations, the globalization map becomes a surjection.
 Hence the problem of understanding the space of all curvature measures is essentially reduced to understanding the kernel of the globalization map.
 We introduce the following notation. \begin{definition} The kernel of the globalization map is denoted by $\Z(\RR^n)$.
 The subspaces of curvature measures of fixed degree and parity are denoted by $\Z_i^-(\RR^n)$ and $\Z_i^+(\RR^n)$ \end{definition}

 The crucial tool in our investigation of the kernel of the globalization will be an embedding of $\Z(\RR^n)$ into another space of valuations that we describe next.
 If $V$ is a complex vector space, we denote by $\Val(\RR^n,V)$ the vector space of continuous translation invariant valuations with values in $V$.
+We call $\phi\in \Val(\RR^n, V)$ even if $\phi(-K)= \phi(K)$, and odd if $\phi(-K)= -\phi(K)$, for all convex bodies $K$.

 \begin{lemma} Let $\Phi\in \Z(\RR^n)$ belong to the kernel of the globalization map.
 Define

 by where $x_i\colon \RR^n\to \RR$ are the coordinate functions.
 Then $B(\Phi)\in \Val(\RR^n,\CC^n)$. \end{lemma} \begin{proof} Since continuity and the valuation property are clearly satisfied, it only remains to consider invariance under translations.
 For every $v\in \RR^n$, we have